 The Cost of “No Talk” Rules

-When emotional chaos gets too overwhelming they shut it down with rules and regulations that seem to appear out of nowhere because modulating feelings of anger, hurt or sadness makes them feel too vulnerable and out of control.
+When emotional chaos gets too overwhelming, they shut it down with rules and regulations that appear out of nowhere because modulating feelings of anger, hurt or sadness makes them feel too vulnerable and out of control.
 Their emotions and behaviors seesaw back and forth from 0-10 and 10-0 with no speed bumps in between.
 They have trouble self-regulating and living within a range of 4, 5, and 6.

 The Trauma Extremes: High Intensity vs. Shutting Down